-The Group considers a financial asset in default when contractual payments are 90 days past due.
-However, in certain cases, the Group may also consider a financial asset to be in default when internal or external information indicates that the Group is unlikely to receive the outstanding contractual amounts in full before taking into account any credit enhancements held by the Group.
+The Group generally considers a financial asset (other than a trade receivable) in default for the general approach when contractual payments are 90 days past due.
+However, the Group may rebut the 90 days past due presumption of default for a particular financial instrument based on reasonable and supportable information, including the Group's credit risk control practices and the historical recovery rate of that financial instrument.
+Moreover, in certain cases, the Group may also consider a financial asset to be in default when internal or external information indicates that the Group is unlikely to receive the outstanding contractual amounts in full before taking into account any credit enhancements held by the Group.
 A financial asset is written off when there is no reasonable expectation of recovering the contractual cash flows.